 They refer to the same essential process: an asset-based working capital solution that allows businesses to get advances on cash they are due from customers, rather than waiting for those customers to pay.
-For many businesses, waiting for payment can cause real problems, and prevent them from investing in growth.
-The various forms of invoice finance allow businesses to free up capital to free up capital tied up in invoices with long remittance terms.
+Businesses can then invest in growth.

-Factoring and invoice discounting, have become a major source of working capital finance since the restriction of bank financing, as a result of the credit crunch.
+Invoice discounting and factoring have become a major source of working capital finance since the restriction of bank financing, as a result of the credit crunch.
 Invoice finance is more attractive to a bank because it depends on the collateral of the invoice due from the debtor.
 New, post-credit crunch bank capital regulations have resulted in banks transitioning companies away from unsecured loans and overdrafts and on to this mode of lending.

 Types of invoice finance

 Confidential invoice discounting is invoice financing that can be arranged confidentially, so that customers and suppliers are unaware that the business is being advanced capital against sales invoices before payment is received.

 In the case of invoice discounting, many companies do not assess individual debtors of the business using invoice discounting, but protect themselves against the insolvency of debtors by relying on the business having a wide number of customers, and by demanding that only a certain percentage of a business’s sales ledger can be made up of a single customer.

 Selective invoice discounting, like spot factoring, is where single receivables are sold to a third party.
 Factoring facilities are traditionally whole-turnover, whereby, the entire sales ledger of a company must flow through the factor.

 Whole turnover invoice discounting